A note on size-momentum correspondence and chaos: Momentum of a particle falling into the black hole

 Using the mass shell constraint, the energy is:

 When the energy is negative the particle oscillates between two turning points $z_{*,\pm}$, with charge $q$($>0$) greater than the critical value:

-Some comments are in order before we proceed.
-There are three regions of the charged Gauss-Bonnet black hole space-time in the near extremal limit, namely the Rindler region (close to the horizon $z_h=1$), a long throat region and the boundary outer region (Newtonian).
-These are similar to any charged black hole~\cite{Susskind2}.
-As noted in~\cite{Ageev:2018msv}, in the context of Reissner-Nordstrom black holes, even in the present case of GB black holes, particles with different charges and bulk starting points $z_*$, probe different regions with characteristic trajectories\footnote{See figure-1 of~\cite{Ageev:2018msv} for a discussion of various trajectories of charged particles in Reissner-Nordstrom black holes, which are valid for any charged black hole close to extremality.}.
-Depending on the charge value, some particles oscillate in the Newtonian and/or throat region and others which fall in to the black hole asymptotically~\cite{Susskind2,Ageev:2018msv} .
-The later set of orbits, where the particle is confined to the Rindler region with exponentially growing momentum at late times, happens universally for all chargeless particles (and for charged particles with $q < q_{crit}$) and corresponds to chaotic behavior.
-Following an analysis similar to~\cite{Ageev:2018msv}, we show that, the late time evolution of the particle momentum is suppressed for particles with charge $q$ closer to $q_{crit}$, signifying the suppression of chaotic behavior. \\
+There are three regions of the charged black holes in AdS space-time in the near extremal limit: the Rindler region (close to the horizon $z_h=1$), a long throat region and the boundary outer region (Newtonian)~\cite{Susskind2}.
+Particles start in the bulk, accelerate as they fall through the Newtonian barrier and fall in to the black hole asymptotically~\cite{Susskind2}.
+As noted in~\cite{Ageev:2018msv}, in the context of Reissner-Nordstrom black holes and even in the present case of GB black holes, particles with different charges and bulk starting points $z_*$, probe different regions with characteristic trajectories\footnote{See figure-1 of~\cite{Ageev:2018msv} for a discussion of various trajectories of charged particles in Reissner-Nordstrom black holes, which are valid for any charged black hole close to extremality.}.
+Depending on the charge value, some particles oscillate in the Newtonian and/or throat region and others fall in to the black hole asymptotically~\cite{Susskind2,Ageev:2018msv}.
+The later set of orbits, where the particle is confined to the Rindler region with exponentially growing momentum at late times, happens universally for all neutral particles (in addition to charged particles with $q < q_{crit}$) and corresponds to chaotic behaviour.
+To obtain the time evolution of particle momentum for different values of GB parameter in near extreme black holes, it is required to fix the chemical potential to be below the extremal value $\mu_{extremal}$ (given in eqn.(\ref{muext})).
+The $\mu_{extremal}$ is not a constant and varies with the GB parameter $\lambda$, as seen in figure-\ref{muextremal}.
+Thus, to ensure that the black hole is near extremal, while performing the numerical computations, we fixed the value of chemical potential to be $0.95 \mu_{extremal}$ and take the initial position of the particle to be at $z_*=0.1$ (for convenience of numerical computation), recursively at all stages.
+With this, the behaviour of the particle orbits and associated momentum evolution can be computed.
+From figure-\ref{PvstGB} it is clearly evident that the late time evolution of the neutral particle momentum is suppressed with the increase in GB coupling parameter $\lambda$.
+Thus the increase in GB coupling $\lambda$ suppresses chaos.
+Further, from figure-\ref{PvstGBq}, we conclude that chaos is also suppressed as the particle charge approaches the critical value $q_{critical}$.
+This might be a common feature in any general theory of gravity, supporting the observations in~\cite{Ageev:2018msv}.